connerbrooks/goircserver/README.md

-goircserver
+gowiki
 ===========

-Server for irc written in go
+Wiki written in go